mesosphere/marathon/docs/docs/metrics.md

     labels:
       severity: critical
       annotations:
-      summary: It fires when there are fewer Marathon instances up and running than expected.
+      summary: It fires when there are fewer Marathon instances up and running than expected (< 2 instances).
 ```

 Alert if Marathon's heap usage is too high: